 Now in its fourth year, AIX: Power and Renewables brings established and non-traditional investment sources (including private equity firms, family offices, foundations, institutional investors) together with project developers and other stakeholders for a frank discussion of the challenges facing investors along the electricity value chain.

-Sponsored by DLA Piper and Globeleq, the meeting is held under the Chatham House Rule and structured around interactive panel-led sessions.
+Sponsored by Actis, DLA Piper, FMO and Globeleq and supported by Power Africa, the meeting is held under the Chatham House Rule and structured around interactive panel-led sessions.

 Co-produced by CbI’s African Energy, the 2017 programme highlights will include: